-- In reality, deposit and lending regulations have not change significantly since we passed the Dodd Frank era.
+- In reality, deposit and lending regulations have not changed significantly since we passed the Dodd-Frank era.
 We still have the alphabet soup that drives compliance.

 - AML and KYC have been pretty status quo.
 The Office of Foreign Assets Control (OFAC) lists are constantly updated with sanctioned countries and politically exposed persons (PEPs).